davetheunissen/davetheunissen.github.io/_posts/2018-09-02-azure_durable_functions.md

 - TerminatePostUri - Terminate an instance of a running orchestration.
 - RewindPostUri - Rewind a running orchestration instance to a replay events from a previous checkpoint.

+In this example the Orchestrator Client is an HttpTrigger.
+It's important to note that the `OrchestratorClient` can be triggered by any of the supported Azure Function Triggers e.g. TimerTrigger, QueueTrigger, CosmosDbTrigger etc. See [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings#supported-bindings) for more info on function bindings and triggers.

 ### Durable Orchestration Function

 ```csharp